 What were the darkest days, exactly?

 Probably when Mars Sample Return got the highest recommendation for a flagship mission in the last Planetary Science Decadal Survey [a planning effort that provides recommendations to NASA and other government agencies for major science priorities every 10 years].
 It’s difficult to overstate how much of a blow that was to the heroes of the book.
 If not for the intervention of Congress—and particularly John Culberson, who was a Republican representative from Texas—Europa Clipper probably wouldn’t have happened at all.
-Culberson wanted NASA to go to Europa because he thought finding life there could be a unifying force for the agency—increasing the chances it would regain the sort of funding and spirit it had during the Apollo era.
+Culberson wanted NASA to go to Europa because he thought finding life there could be a unifying force for the agency— increasing the chances it would regain the sort of funding and spirit it had during the Apollo era.
 And Culberson made it happen.

 So, with NASA’s Mars fever in mind, are things getting more equitable in planetary exploration in terms of destinations and priorities?

-Going into the next Decadal Survey, the relevant Mars-focused expert working groups are not recommending any flagship mission beyond sample return, which is the required next step after Perseverance caches its samples.
-(Another mission will be needed to actually pick them up and launch them back to here.)
+Maybe.
 The Mars community apparently wants small missions going forward—to study the Martian subsurface and any deposits of water ice, and so on.
 That creates an opening for other bodies in the solar system to have their moment.

-My suspicion is that a sample-cache-return craft is going to fly to Mars regardless of what the next Decadal endorses.
+My suspicion is that a sample-cache-return craft is going to fly to Mars regardless of the latest Decadal endorsements.
 That might be heretical to say aloud, but I think that we’re just too close to achieving this thing that scientists have been seeking since the 1980s.
 We’re not going to let those sample tubes sit on Mars for another 20 years.
 Because NASA and Congress seem amenable to getting an outer-planets flagship flying, I think we’ll start seeing dual flagships fly every decade.
 But I might be entirely wrong about this, and the next 20 years could be the new Dark Ages for interplanetary exploration.

 When I first started writing this book, the realm of the outer planets was one of nothing but woe and sorrow.
 But now I get a sense of optimism that wasn’t there before.
-A lot of it is because Europa Clipper was eventually approved and because things such as Dragonfly, a plutonium-powered quadcopter planned to launch to Titan in the late 2020s, are not only going to explore another body but are going to do so with panache.
-When you have these sorts of audacious strides to places that are just incredibly compelling, I think it has sort of a halo effect for the broader community.
+A lot of it is because Europa Clipper was eventually approved and because things such as Dragonfly, a plutonium-powered quadcopter planned to launch to Titan in the late 2020s, not only are going to explore another body but are going to do so with panache.
+When you have these sorts of audacious strides to places that are just incredibly compelling, I think it has kind of a halo effect for the broader community.

 I knew, while writing this book, that I would be chasing a moving target.
 I mean, for example, I would still be writing the book if I had to keep updating the status of the SLS, which, for most of the project’s history, was its notional ride to space.
 So I chose to end the story in 2015, when Europa Clipper officially became the flagship planetary science mission of the American space program.
 You don’t need the clichéd final scene with a rocket launch because that’s nothing next to the epic struggle to make the mission real.